The Transgender Language Primer

 Gender is extremely personal, and trying to express our understanding of gender is personal and complicated.
 These words help us express those things in ways that each other can understand.
 Our hope that this primer will help smooth that process.

 CN: This primer does include some terms that are generally considered offensive in order to educate folks on why these terms are not okay.
 This primer also includes somewhat graphic descriptions of common medical procedures in order to educate folks on what these procedures entail.
+We will designate these graphic descriptions with a Content Note (CN) in red text.

 We try to include CN where necessary but if we have failed this on some level, please let us know so we can correct it!
 We want the people who use this guide to be able to avoid potentially triggering descriptions if we can help it.
+Connect with us!

 The following are working definitions.